DanHarltey/Fastenshtein/README.md

 RECONFIGURE;
 ```

 3. Place the Fastenshtein.dll on the same computer as the SQL Server instance in a directory that the SQL Server instance has access to.
-You must use the .Net framework version 4 of Fastenshtein.
+You must use the .Net framework version 4.5.2 of Fastenshtein.
 To create the assembly (dll) either:

-* Compile the project “FastenshteinFramework” in Release config in Visual Studio.
+* Compile the project “Fastenshtein” in Release config in Visual Studio.

 OR